How can a marriage tap into dreams, not just needs?

 But positivity that is rooted in God is power.

 When you have a needs-driven, band-aid strewn marriage (and most of us have a bit of it in one area or another), what you need is power, not mere positivity.

 Power to overcome negative mindsets does not come from great personal resolve (although that’s important).
 It comes from taping into the Source of all life and health.

-Question – How else can we nurture a dream -based marriage, instead of a needs-based one?
+Question – How else can a marriage tap into dreams?
+How can we nurture a dream-based marriage, vs a needs-based one?
 How can we find lasting solutions to deeper marital needs?